szarski/buftabs/README.md

   * `g:buftabs_marker_start`
   * `g:buftabs_marker_end`

-    Define to change the markers surrounging currently active buffer
+    Define to change the markers surrounging currently active buffer (or disable them by assigning empty strings).

     ```vimscript
-    let g:buftabs_marker_start='<'
+    let g:buftabs_marker_start=''
-    let g:buftabs_marker_end='>'
+    let g:buftabs_marker_end=''
     ```
   * `g:buftabs_marker_modified`

     Set the marker appended to modified buffers

     ```vimscript
-    let g:buftabs_marker_modified='M'
+    let g:buftabs_marker_modified='!!'
     ```
   * `g:buftabs_active_highlight_group`
   * `g:buftabs_inactive_highlight_group`
+  * `g:buftabs_overflow_highlight_group`

-    The name of a highlight group (:help highlight-groups) which is used to show the name of the current active buffer and of all other inactive buffers.
+    The name of a highlight group (:help highlight-groups) which is used to
+    show:

+      * the name of the current active buffer
+      * all other inactive buffers
+      * overflow markers

     If these variables are not defined, no highlighting is used.
     (Highlighting is only functional when g:buftabs_in_statusline is enabled)

     You can use your own highlight groups: